Flame palmette

 The flame palmette is a motif in decorative art which, in its most characteristic expression, resembles the fan-shaped leaves of a palm tree.
 Flame palmettes are different from regular palmettes in that, traditionally palmettes tended to have sharply splaying leaves.
 From the 4th century BCE however, the end of the leaves tend to turn in, forming what is called the "flame palmette" design.

 Greece

 The first appearance of flame palmettes seem to occur with the stand-alone floral akroteria of the Parthenon (447–432 BCE), and slightly later at the Temple of Athena Nike.
 Flame palmettes were then introduced into friezes of floral motifs in replacement of the regular palmette.
 According to John Boardman, although lotus friezes or palmette friezes were known in Mesopotamia centuries before, the unnatural combination of various botanical elements which have no relationship in the wild, such as the palmette, the lotus, and sometimes rosette flowers, is a purely Greek innovation, which was then adopted on a very broad geographical scale.
+However, Ashurbanipal's threshold from Dur Sharrugin predates all Greek examples of the flame palmette.